Faaizz/learnings/linux-server-fundamentals/README.md

 - Days of the week go from 0-6, with `0` Sunday and `6` Saturday
 - `1-5` can be specified to represent every weekday
 - Months go from 1-12, with `1` January and `12` December
-- Multiples values can be specified seperated by a comma.
+- Multiples values can be specified separated by a comma.
 E.g. `1,2,3` can be used to specify every 1st, 2nd, and 3rd day of the month

 ### Personal Scheduling
 #### Personal `crontab`s